bearro/PACman/README.md

     pacman/pacman sync

-To restart (or start) pacd, do:
+To restart (or start) pacglobald, do:

     pacman/pacman restart

-To get the current status of pacd, do:
+To get the current status of pacglobald, do:

     pacman/pacman status